Caller ID Spoofing: What You Need to Know to Protect Yourself

 - Go to the Apple or Google Play Store

 - Search for “TrapCall”

 - Select “Download App”

 - Open “TrapCall”

-- Select the Green “Sign Up” Button
+- Select the Green “Sign Up” button

-- Begin the Activation Process
+- Begin the activation process

-The Best Solution to Protect Yourself From Caller ID Spoofing
+TrapCall is the Best Solution to Protect Yourself From Caller ID Spoofing

 We highly recommend signing up for TrapCall as the best solution to protect from unwanted neighbor spoofed calls.
 TrapCall is the only call blocker app that provides you with the essential toolkit to combat harmful spoofed spam calls, phone scams, and phone harassment.
 With TrapCall, you can easily hold callers accountable for their phone crimes and abuse.

-TrapCall users enjoy features such as spam call protection, personal blacklist & whitelists, blocked call unmasking, reverse phone lookups, incoming Caller ID, and phone call recording in our Premium and Ultimate packages.
+TrapCall users enjoy features such as spam call protection, personal blacklist and whitelists, blocked call unmasking, reverse phone lookups, incoming Caller ID, and phone call recording in our Premium and Ultimate packages.
 TrapCall is a secure investment that ensures your privacy and personal information are protected from unwanted callers of all kinds.